Top 5 shore excursions from port of Livorno, Italy

 Some visitors are disappointed to see only souvenir stands lining the road next to the famous Leaning Tower, Pisa Cathedral, Pisa Baptistry, and Campanile.
 And not much else.

-Pisa city center is within walking distance from the Leaning Tower for better shopping and to discover an absolute treasure trove of history.
+Pisa city center is within walking distance from the Leaning Tower for better shopping and discovering an absolute treasure trove of history.
 However, if you combine Pisa and Florence in one excursion, the travel distance and tight schedule will unlikely give you time in the historic center.

 So if you want to see Pisa, we recommend making it a half-day excursion.
 Be sure to book a guide and explore the historic center too.